DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/21-Central-Limit-Theorem.md

 ## Summary and rules of thumb

-We have covered a great deal in this lesson.
+We have covered a great deal in this chapter.
 At its core, the central limit theorem is a statement about the distribution of a sum of independent, identically distributed random variables.
 This sum is approximately normal.

 ### Numerical data